HuyaneMatsu/Koishi/README.md

 #### # Required intents
 - Presence Intent
   - Koishi has advanced, admin only, functionality that allows us to see how often the user changes status and presence.
-  - this allows us to determine whether they are automated accounts or alts.
+  This allows us to determine whether they are automated accounts or alts.
   - also used for some misc commands, such as `/status`

 - Server Members Intent